 River Rafting, River Rafting, River Rafting

 You must be confused about the repeated river rafting in the headline, right?

 Well, there is a reason I used it three times.
 Georgia is blessed with many rivers flowing directly from the mountains in different directions throughout the country.

-The flow in most of the rivers near the capital city of Tbilisi is fast and therefore, they offer great opportunities of river rafting all year long except December to March when the weather becomes too cold for rafting.
-Aragvi River that lies near Gadauri is very popular for river rafting.
-It also happens to fall in the tourist route of the country, which makes it a perfect choice for adrenaline junkies like to me to hop on a raft and flow with the waves!
+The flow in most of the rivers near the capital city of Tbilisi is fast.
+Therefore, they offer great opportunities for river rafting all year long except December to March when the weather becomes too cold for rafting.
+Aragvi River that lies near Gadauri, is very popular for river rafting.
+It also happens to fall in the country’s tourist route, making it a perfect choice for adrenaline junkies like me to hop on a raft and flow with the waves!

-The rafting was initially not in my plan, but seeing a huge crowd around the river while passing through it, I was convinced that this is something that should definitely not to be missed!
+The rafting was initially not in my plan, but seeing a huge crowd around the river while passing through it, I was convinced that this should definitely not be missed!

 Forest Hiking In A Natural Park